 $530 – 8 Lessons/mo.
 1 hour riding time

-Riders with similar goals and abilities are grouped together and lessons are tailored to meet those goals.
-Additional group lesson packages are available at a discounted rate and private lessons may be added.
+Riders with similar goals and abilities are grouped together and lessons are tailored to those goals

-Riders enrolled in group lessons may want to build or reinforce skills by adding private lessons to their group lesson package.
+Riders already enrolled in group lessons can work one-on-one with an instructor to build or reinforce skills

 Skills are acquired and fine tuned as outlined in the Riding Skills Progression sheet.
 If you are interested in learning more about Long Term Equestrian Development (LTED), there are a number of additional references included.